Rock Bay, Victoria: Present-day

-Rock Bay, which is purported to be one of the most highly contaminated bodies of water in the province, is (as of 2006) undergoing extensive cleanup by the Federal government.
-Decades of run off and pollution dumping from nearby gravel operations and former mills has led to current pollution levels.
+Rock Bay, which is purported to be one of the most highly contaminated bodies of water in the province, is (as of 2006) undergoing extensive cleanup by the federal government.
+Decades of runoff and pollution dumping from nearby gravel operations and former mills have led to current pollution levels.
 With the recent trend in urban living movements (more people moving into the downtown core), as is the case in many cities, Rock Bay is one of the few areas remaining in Victoria that lends itself to high development potential.
 Rock Bay is also the present site of Rock Bay Landing, a homeless shelter with transitional housing apartments which first opened in 2010.